angelvalchev/rss-digest/README.md

 # 📖 rss-digest

-A lightweight Python tool that fetches RSS feeds, generates summaries with OpenAI, and produces a clean, ad-free HTML digest of articles in **night mode**.
+A lightweight Python tool that fetches RSS feeds, generates summaries using OpenAI, and produces a clean, ad-free HTML digest of articles in **night mode**.
 Perfect for distraction-free reading without ads, trackers, or clutter.

 ---